This post may contain affiliate links, full disclosure here.

 Remove your food and re-dry and repackage it if you discover moisture within a container.
 Any food that shows signs of spoilage, such as mold or strange odors, should be discarded.
 For beginners, clear containers are ideal since they allow you to keep an eye on your food until you’re sure you’ve gotten the swing of things.

-Food dehydration is a safe and simple approach to preserve food at home.
+Food dehydration is a safe and simple approach to preserving food at home.
 With little or no financial investment, you may get started right away.
 Knowing how to dehydrate food is an excellent tool to have in your skillset, whether you’re a prepper, homesteader, hiker, or a combination of all three.
 It will assist you in eating more healthy local foods, preparing light, quick meals, and preparing for emergencies.

 I highly recommend Tammy Gangloff’s The Ultimate Dehydrator Cookbook for thorough instructions on how to dehydrate various items.
 It includes recipes for almost every dehydratible item.